MannLabs/alphapeptstats/README.md

 * [Discussions](https://github.com/MannLabs/alphastats/discussions): Check if your problem or feature requests has been discussed before.

 ---
-## Citations

-There are currently no plans to draft a manuscript.

----
 ## License

 AlphaStats was developed by the [Mann Group at the University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/) and is freely available with an [Apache License](LICENSE.txt).
 External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.